Uinelj/site/content/Posts/rust-traits.md

 ```

 This would imply creating a new empty struct for each new filter, or grouping them into a single struct.
 But there is a better way.
 Traits in Rust are everywhere, and are quite flexible.

+## Traits rules

 Basically:
-- You can implement your trait on foreign types (be it stdlib or types from other crates)
+- You can implement your trait on foreign types[^1]: `impl Thingy for &str`
-- You can implement foreign traits on your types (samesies)
+- You can implement foreign traits on your types (samesies): `impl Display for YourStruct`
-- You (kinda) cannot implement foreign traits on foreign types (this is known as the [orphan rule](https://doc.rust-lang.org/book/ch10-02-traits.html#implementing-a-trait-on-a-type))
+- You (kinda[^2]) cannot implement foreign traits on foreign types (this is known as the [orphan rule](https://doc.rust-lang.org/book/ch10-02-traits.html#implementing-a-trait-on-a-type)) There's a good reason for that: Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.[^3]

+[^1]: types defined outside of the crate.
+[^2]: Nothing stops you from wrapping the type into a [Newtype] and implementing the foreign trait on it: `struct MyType(ForeignType){:rs}`
+[^3]: Sentence is copied from the aforementioned link.
+It's a good explanation dontcha think?

 We can also define traits on a generic type `T`, and have trait constraints on `T`.
 As an example, let's imagine we'd like to add a `capitalize` method to everything that can be displayed.